kbrbe/beltrans-data-integration/data-sources/isni/rdf/README.md

 The RDF/XML dump can be filtered in a streaming fashion such that we only end up with relevant data.
 However, there is no nationality in the person data on which we could filter.

+This dump contains one `rdf:RDF` record per line which means one file contains several dumps.
+**This means other tools such as Comunica may stop parsing after the first `rdf:RDF` record**

 ## Stats full file
 There are 756,780 entries which have an `owl:sameAs` link to Wikidata entities.